Tamara-f/Meeting-scheduler-application/README.md

 Note:

 - All form fields are required.
-- Titles must be unique.
+- Title must be unique.
 - The meeting can be successfully created if and only if the time slot for that day and time is free.

 The “Drag-n-Drop” feature allows you to click on any event in your "Calendar" and drag that event using your mouse from one day to another, from one time to another.